UCL-RITS/mkdocs-rc-docs/README.md

 Unfortunately this means that a lot of manual editing is necessary:

  - Code blocks need to have their extra single-line backticks removed and be correctedly marked-up with backtick fences (\`\`\`).
 Language will be inferred from shebang lines, but otherwise you might want to add the language if it's a Python or bash script block.
 In many cases it's quicker to copy/paste the code from the corresponding original mediawiki page source.
  - Application pages that haven't rendered need to be manually converted.
-Thankfully, it's not *that* much work, but there are a lot of them and some of them are functional duplicates.
+Thankfully, it's not *that* much work, but there are a lot of them and some of them are functional duplicates of other pages.

+Some pages need non-trivial changes, in most cases because they're extremely out-of-date.
+I've put these in `needs_work` directories.